AerialX/rawksd/launcher/hbc/readme.txt

    A basic template and packages for common games can be found here: http://rvlution.net/riiv/Patch_Templates For a more detailed explanation about Riivolution's patch XML files, check out the instructions: http://rvlution.net/riiv/Patch_Format

+Q: Network support?
+Awesome, how do I use it?
+A: Read more about all of Riivolution's network features here: http://rvlution.net/riiv/Network You can also check out our list of all the known public Riivolution servers: http://rvlution.net/riiv/List_of_RiiFS_servers

 Q: Can I see it in action?
 A: Sure. http://rvlution.net/riiv/Media

 Special thanks to everyone that contributed!
-Tempus, Treeki, Omega, Pop006, TobiasAmaranth, megazig, Mooseknuckle2000, Skawo, and everyone else who helped out!
+Treeki, Omega, Pop006, TobiasAmaranth, megazig, Mooseknuckle2000, Skawo, and everyone else who helped out!

+Changelog

+v1.01
+ - March 22nd, 2010
+ - Memory patch improvements
+ - Mounted disk improvements
+ - Added network support

+v1.0
+ - March 20th, 2010
+ - Inital release